TheDayIsMyEnemy/app-ideas/README.md

 ***
-## Database diagram visualizer for Entity Framework
+## :zap: Database diagram visualizer for Entity Framework
 - It automatically creates a database diagram image when there are new migrations
 - by using reflection ?
 - by using the designer file ?